red-axe/am-editor/docs/plugin/tutorials-card.md

 Card id, each card has a unique ID, we can use this ID to find instances of card components

+### `type`

+The card type, the static property `cardType` of the card class is obtained by default.
+If there is a `type` value in `getValue()`, this value will be used as the `type`

+When setting a new `type` value to the card, the current card will be removed and the new `type` will be used to re-render the card at the current card position

+Type: `CardType`

 ### `isEditable`

 Read only